so-okada/twXiv/README.md

  used arxiv_speaker
  [https://github.com/misho104-obsolete/arxiv_speaker](https://github.com/misho104-obsolete/arxiv_speaker).
 Sho
  Iwamoto wrote it by ruby for tweeting new submissions with titles, authors, and ids.
-However, it has been discontinued for a while.
+However, it was discontinued.
 Therefore, the author has written twXiv by python3, adding functions such as abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.
 Since 2020-08, the